-Implementation of a new service delivery model to improve response availability, including contracts which can provide greater flexibility in working patterns and hours and are more attractive to a wider range of people, especially those with caring responsibilities

-- Aligning departmental objectives with our People Strategy, which defines who we aim to be, and Workforce Plan to show how we resource our new ways of working - Undertaking People Impact Assessments for changing processes and practices.
+- Implementation of a new service delivery model to improve response availability, including contracts which can provide greater flexibility in working patterns and hours and are more attractive to a wider range of people, especially those with caring responsibilities - Aligning departmental objectives with our People Strategy, which defines who we aim to be, and Workforce Plan to show how we resource our new ways of working - Undertaking People Impact Assessments for changing processes and practices.
 This requires input from and identifies impacts on underrepresented groups including women at an early stage - Delivering management development, some specific to women in management positions, within our leadership framework - Implementing a recruitment process that focuses on recruiting the skills we need for the future and remove barriers to increasing diversity and inclusion in our workforce through positive action and reducing bias within the process - Introducing schemes for alternative career paths and different ways of learning - Broadening apprenticeship opportunities for new and existing staff to develop their careers

-Further actions to reduce the Gender Pay Gap and increase diversity within the workforce will be developed through the Service's Diversity & Inclusion Strategic Steering Group and captured in the annual Diversity & Inclusion plan which will aligns to the People strategy.
+Further actions to reduce the Gender Pay Gap and increase diversity within the workforce will be developed through the Service's People Strategy & Inclusion monitoring Group and Strategic Workforce Planning Board and captured in a new People Strategy from 2022.